 Top 10 Best Online Car Auctions Websites to Buy Used & Salvage Cars

-Attending auctions in person can be a bit hectic and overwhelming for a first time buyer, so online auctions are maybe a better choice.
-In addition, online auctions allow you to set your search parameters to only show you the cars you are interested in.
-You can also set the maximum budget and the bidding can go on pretty much without you.
+Attending auctions in person can be a bit hectic and overwhelming for a first-time buyer, so online auctions are maybe a better choice.
+In addition, online auctions allow you to set your search parameters only to show you the cars you are interested in.
+You can also set the maximum budget, and the bidding can go without you.

 If you have placed the winning bid, the car is yours.
 However, there are certain auction fees to look out for, but this can always be researched and asked for beforehand so you can include it in your budget.
 The rules for auctions are pretty straightforward.
 You find a car you like, you research, set your maximum bid, you bid and you buy.
 And yes, auctions are where your local dealers buy their inventory, which means that the prices at auctions are way below that.

 Insurance companies usually assign salvage titles to cars when they decide that repairing them isn’t worth the cost to the owner.
 Once the car is retitled as salvage, it is sold to a rebuilder who repairs it and will auction salvage cars for auction car bidding.
 It is usually given a salvage title after it has been repaired.

 Make sure you understand what salvaged cars are before you buy one at a salvage car auction.
 You should also be aware that you may need a different car insurance company than the one you use now.
 If you drive your car hard, salvage auto auctions can save you a lot of money, making it an excellent purchase.